cmu-mars/cmu-robotics/documents/p2-cp1.md

 ### Research Questions

-**RQ1**: Can adaptations that reasons on `models that have been learned under budget constraint` improve the quality of missions (in terms of evaluation criteria including timeliness, success rate) compared to reactive adaptations?
+**RQ1**: Can adaptations that reason using *models that have been learned under budget constraint* improve the quality of missions (in terms of evaluation criteria including timeliness, success rate) compared to reactive adaptations?

-+ We assume the learning is `under limited budget constraints`.
-Also, power models are assumed to be `polynomial models parameterized over robot's configuration options`.
++ We assume the learning is *under limited budget constraints*.
+Also, power models are assumed to be *polynomial models parameterized over robot's configuration options*.
 + There might be some cases where using an accurate model might tell us that we can finish a mission without going to the charge station and, therefore, we finish the the mission earlier (i.e., better in terms of timeliness).
 + We will explore corner cases that adaptation using a learned model can provide us benefit by saving time, saving energy or both, and therefore hitting a better score in total.
 + There might be some cases where reactive planner force the robot to the charging station, but we could finish the mission without going to the station.